 What are the benefits of a grow tent?

 A grow tent is one of the most commonly used indoor growing systems today.
-For those of you new to the home growing space, a grow tent is essentially a rectangular tent with a reflective inside.
+For those of you new to the home growing space, a grow tent is essentially a rectangular fabric tent with a reflective inside.
 They're designed to be used indoors and the main reason they are used is because they give you the freedom to grow year round with being dependent on weather.
-When you add lighting into them, they can speed up the growth cycles of your plants, help keep pests out compared to outdoor gardening and allow you to customize the growing conditions of your plants.
-Because grow tents sell all parts separately, there is a lot of flexibility with how you set up your system.
+They are also handy for those who do not have a backyard to grow in, or are worried about people seeing the plants outside.

 How big is a grow tent?